marco-buratto/lampone-pi/README.md

 \
 Prepare the qemu system for the live building (setup once)**

-A patched live-build is needed for a correct live-building.
+A patched live-build program is needed for a correct live-building.
 The .deb package of live-build patched by our Team has been already copied onto the vbox system, so now we have to copy and install it onto the qemu system.

 On the qemu system we "start the network" and modify the sshd config for root user to be able to accept direct connections: